Airedale Terrier

 • Highly versatile: Excel in obedience, agility, tracking, and water sports.

-• Intelligent and trainable: Quick learners when motivated with positive methods.
+• Intelligent and trainable: Quick learners with positive methods.

 • Low-shedding coat: Hypoallergenic qualities for allergy-sensitive households.